com-junkawasaki/dekigoto/README.md

 - **Problem Resolution**: Use reverse topological sort to identify root causes
 - **Dependencies**: Keep dependency DAG minimal and stable

+## Comparison with Other Actor Systems

+While ActorDB uses the actor model, it is fundamentally a **database system**, not a general-purpose actor library.
+Here's a brief comparison with a library like `nact` (for Node.js):

+- **ActorDB**: A complete data storage and management solution that uses actors for its write model.
+It includes built-in persistence, queryable read models (projections), and a comprehensive security layer.
+It's a high-level, batteries-included system for building event-sourced applications.
+- **`nact`**: A low-level library for building concurrent applications in Node.js.
+It provides the core primitives of the actor model (actors, messaging, supervision) but leaves concerns like data persistence, querying, and security to the developer.

+In essence, you would choose ActorDB to **manage your data**, whereas you would choose `nact` to **structure your application's concurrency**.

+For a more detailed comparison, see the [full documentation](docs/src/content/docs/architecture/comparison.md).

 ## Quick Start

 ```bash